 Mansbridge Family

-Thomas Mansbridge of Micheldever is mentioned as an executor of a Will, and was possibly a descendant of a William Mansbridge of Arnewood.
+Thomas Mansbridge of Micheldever is mentioned as an executor of a Will, and was possibly a descendant of a William M of Arnewood.
 Thomas married Alice Parr, bapt 1596, of West Stratton.
 Thomas and Alice were around in the late 1640s and 50s at the time of the Civil War.

 Their grandchild?
-Robert Mansbridge born 1654, baptised at Micheldever.
+Robert M born 1654, bapt Micheldever.
 ‘Poor of the parish’ 1725.
 William b.
-1680s moved to Old Basing and set up the Mansbridge family there.
+1680s, moved to Old Basing and set up the Mansbridge family there.
+In 1730, William applied to the Manorial Court to transfer the cottage in Southbrook, following the death of his wife Frances, into his name.

 Robert b 1685/90 m.
-Sarah Blunden on 8.
-1. 1718 at Brown Candover.
-He started as a labourer, and then when he inherited some of his father-in-law’s land he became a Yeoman.
+Sarah Blunden on 8 1 1718 at Brown Candover.
+He started as a labourer, and then when he inherited some of his father-in-law’s land, he became a Yeoman.

-In 1736/7 Robert Mansbridge bound himself and paid £100 for a share in the breaking up of the Micheldever Downs.
+In 1736/7 Robert M bound himself and paid £100 for a share in the breaking up of the Micheldever Downs.
 Described as a Yeoman.
 In July 1739, there is an Agreement between him and the Duke of Bedford (The Lord of the Micheldever Manor) for a House, Garden containing 15 perches, being near the river….

 In 1740 there is an Agreement between him of Weston Farm, Farmer, and the Duke of Bedford to let to him all that land in Micheldever, Southbrook, consisting of a house, barn, stable, orchard meadow and common field, land containing 50 acres and 22 perches for 3 years by 4 equal payments on the 4 feast days, signed with his mark x.